Rebecca G. Stephenson

 • Board Certified Specialist in Women’s Health

-Susan specializes in treating patients with pelvic floor, urinary, bowel, reproductive, oncology, persistent pain, sports injuries and post-surgical diagnoses.
+Susan specializes in treating patients with pelvic floor, urinary, bowel, reproductive, oncology, persistent pain, sports injuries, post-surgical diagnoses and persistent pain.

-Her research activities include publications on chronic pelvic pain and clinical practice guidelines for the APTA Section on Women’s Health and governance as a local delegate and alternate delegate, and as the Chair of the Clinical Practice Guidelines steering committee for the Section on Women’s Health.
-She is the past secretary on the Section on Women’s Health Board of Directors and the former President of the Performing Arts Special Interest Group of the Orthopedic Section of the APTA.
+Her research activities include publications on chronic pelvic pain and clinical practice guidelines for the APTA, and is the Chair of the Clinical Practice Guidelines steering committee for the Section on Women’s Health.
+She is the winner of the Elizabeth Noble award, the Carls-Michel award and is the co-host of the Podcasts: Tough to Treat and The Genius Project.
 Susan is an inaugural board member of the Women’s Global Health Initiative.

 Theresa Monaco Spitznagle

-Dr. Spitznagle is an Associate Professor in the Program in Physical Therapy, and Coordinator of the Residency in Diagnosis and Management of Impairments in Women’s Health at Washington University in St Louis.
+Dr. Spitznagle is a Professor in the Program in Physical Therapy, and Coordinator of the Residency in Diagnosis and Management of Impairments in Women’s Health at Washington University in St Louis.

-- Graduate of Marquette University in Milwaukee Wisconsin
+Bachelors of Science from Marquette University in Milwaukee Wisconsin

 Dr. Spitznagle lectures both nationally and internationally on topics of women’s health physical therapy.
 In 2011, Tracy was the recipient of the Section on Women’s Health Elizabeth Noble award, and received the APTA’s

-She is the Chair of the Section on Women’s Health on the Diagnosis Dialog Task Force Committee, Past Chair of the American Board of Physical Therapy Specialist’s (ABPTS) Women’s Health Council, Current Chair-Elect for the American Board of Physical Therapy Specialists.
-Additionally, Tracy is on the board for the World Wide Fistula Fund, and is that board’s representative to the Danja Fistula Center in Niger.
-She is the Chair of the Uganda Committee and the Chair of the Rehab Advisory Council.
+She is the Past Chair of the American Board of Physical Therapy Specialist’s (ABPTS) and the Women’s Health Specialty Council.
+Additionally, Tracy is on the board for the World Wide Fistula Fund having served as the Secretary, Treasurer and Vice Chair, For the WFF, Tracy also serves as the Chair of the Uganda Committee and the Chair of the Rehab Advisory Council.
 She is an inaugural member of the Global Women’s Health Initiative.

 Founder/CEO, Shae Foundation